a-musing-moose/a-musing-moose.github.com/_posts/2012-04-26-making-the-consumme-of-services.md

 much they really could be used for.

 So these sort of services are actually pretty neat and can cover the basic backend needs of most mobile applications.
-Some even over _code hosting_ where you can offload some of your processing to their _cloud_ allowing for some pretty smart backends to be created.
+Some even cover _code hosting_ where you can offload some of your processing to their _cloud_ allowing for some pretty smart backends to be created.
 Realling distilling down all the complexity into just the tasty bits you really need.
 Just like a consommé.

-The numbers speak for themselves to.
+The numbers speak for themselves.
 Since [Appcelerator](http://www.appcelerator.com) released their cloud services just over a week ago there have been over 7K new projects started that hook up to their service.

-My only real remaining concerns are around the security/accessiblity of storing my data in _the cloud_ and whilst they purport scalability and the certain can scale in terms of raw throughput I do still wonder at what point an application becomes to complex to have it's backend purely based on these services.
+My only real remaining concerns are around the security/accessiblity of storing my data in _the cloud_ and whilst they purport scalability and they certain can scale in terms of raw throughput, I do still wonder at what point an application becomes to complex to have it's backend purely based on these services.

-This approach to SOA has inspired me somewhat and I am currently throwing together some expiremental libraries to make writting these sorts of services easily and should the prove successful I let you all know about them and how you can build your own cloud services.
+This approach to SOA has inspired me somewhat and I am currently throwing together some expiremental libraries to make writting these sorts of services easy and should they prove successful I let you all know about them and how you can build your own cloud services.